onkar-vk/Onkar-Kulkarni-Data-Analysis-Portfoilo/README.md

 I’m Onkar, a passionate Data Analyst with 2 years of experience in leveraging **SQL, Python, Power BI, and Excel** to uncover trends, solve business problems, and present actionable insights.
 My mission is to transform raw data into compelling stories that help businesses make smarter decisions.
 I love figuring out the story and insights from the messy data.

 I have been working as Data analyst in the field of **data science & analytics**, accompanied by a **Master’s in Business Administration from Pune University** and a Google certified data analytics specialization.
 During my studies, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends.
-I also worked on in data management, statistical analysis, dashboared and report creation, which I believe will be valuable assets in my role as a data analyst.
+I have experience in **Data management, Descriptive analysis, and Building impactful reports and dashboards**, which I believe are key strengths for a data analyst role.

-In my free time, I enjoy exploring new data analysis tools and techniques, and I am always looking for opportunities to expand my knowledge and skills.
-Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.
+In free time, I enjoy exploring new data analysis tools and techniques to continuously enhance my skills.
+Whether collaborating with a team or working independently, I am passionate about uncovering insights and solving complex problems through data.

 My CV in **[pdf](PDF-Link).**